thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-7/index.md

 If you find yourself frustrated by those who struggle to respect your boundaries, especially those close to you, consider exploring the ['Curiosity' perspective](/unlock-your-potential/programs/guide-8).
 This shift can provide the patience and understanding needed to navigate complex personal dynamics.

-If you're not ready to understand their perspective, consider going to the ['Let Go' perspective](/unlock-your-potential/programs/guide-6), instead.
+If you're not ready to understand their perspective, consider going to the ['Letting Go' perspective](/unlock-your-potential/programs/guide-6), instead.